jsawich/site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I am a researcher and PhD student at the Leibniz University Hannover.
+Hi, I am a researcher and PhD student at the [Leibniz University Hannover](https://www.mak.uni-hannover.de/en/wichert).
 My research interests are development and environmental economics.
 I work with large and unique datasets using up-to-date econometric methods to develop interesting insights often with important policy implications.

+I visited [UC San Diego](https://gps.ucsd.edu/) for an academic research stay in 2021-22.

+I will be on the academic job market in 2024/25.
 {style="text-align: justify;"}